 Both are $19/mo at entry.
 Same message cap (1,000).
 So the only honest differentiator is what the bot actually says.

-Botsonic's Starter plan is also $19/mo — but it runs on GPT-4o-mini. saavos Starter runs on Claude Sonnet.
-Same price, different model.
+Botsonic Starter is $19/mo — but it runs on GPT-4o-mini. saavos Solo runs on frontier Claude.
+Lower price, different model.
 Whether that matters to you depends on how precise your bot's answers need to be.

 What I can say from my own usage: if you run a $0–$1k MRR SaaS where the bot's job is to deflect "how does this work" questions from a documentation site, model behavior on edge cases matters.
 A bot that confidently invents an answer is worse than one that says "I'm not sure — here's where to check."
 Claude's refusal behavior on out-of-scope questions is stricter in my testing on saavos's own codebase.
 That one behavior difference is worth more than any headline benchmark.